Chartreuse (liqueur): History

 The monks were again expelled from the monastery following a French law in 1903, and their real property, including the distillery, was confiscated by the government.
 The monks took their secret recipe to their refuge in Tarragona, Catalonia, and began producing their liqueurs with the same label, but with an additional label which said Liqueur fabriquée à Tarragone par les Pères Chartreux ("liqueur manufactured in Tarragona by the Carthusian Fathers").
 At the same time, the "Compagnie Fermière de la Grande Chartreuse", a corporation in Voiron that obtained the Chartreuse assets, produced a liqueur without benefit of the monks' recipe which they sold as Chartreuse.
 While the French corporation was acting legally in France, the monks successfully prevented the export of the liqueur to many other countries, since the order retained ownership of its foreign trademark registrations, largely because the recipe had been kept secret.
 One dispute was litigated in the United States, in which the monks won a lawsuit defending their trademark in Baglin v.
 Cusenier.

 Sales at the French company were very poor, and by 1929, it faced bankruptcy.
 A group of local businessmen in Voiron bought all the shares at a low price and sent them as a gift to the monks in Tarragona.

 After regaining possession of the distillery, the Carthusian brothers returned to the monastery with the tacit approval of the French government and began to produce Chartreuse once again.
 Despite the eviction law, when a mudslide destroyed the distillery in 1935, the French government assigned army engineers to relocate and rebuild it at a location near Voiron where the monks had previously set up a distribution point.
-After World War II, the government lifted the expulsion order, making the Carthusian brothers once again legal French residents.
+After World War II, the government lifted the expulsion order, making the Carthusian brothers legal French residents once again.

 Until the 1980s, there was another distillery at Tarragona in Spain.

 In 2017 the distillery moved from Voiron to nearby Aiguenoire due to safety concerns.